Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 ## My Computing Setup

-Unlike many people in this field, I do not have a desktop as my primary computer.
-I used to a few years ago, but when I replaced my 13" Macbook Pro (2015) (MacbookPro 12,1) (A1502) with an XPS 17 9700 (in late 2020), I also replaced my desktop with the XPS laptop, as it was powerful enough to fulfil both roles, and I did not need the excessive compute capability.
-The desktop was then turned into a storage server, which I have been utilising to this day.

-Why a laptop as opposed to a desktop?
-As a student I always need a laptop for studies, so will always have one.
-Thus, as the laptop was non-negotiable, the desktop had to go.
-Also desktops can be significantly more expensive than laptops, as there is not only is there the upfront cost, but you also have to consider the ongoing cost in terms of power bills.
-Where you live the power may not be considerable, but it is significant in my region.

-The XPS 17 9700 (i7-10750H, RAM 16GB, SSD 512GB, GPU 1650 Ti), was plenty for my needs, but was quite large and unwieldy in day to day use.
-I was tossing up between the 15" and 17", and had decided to go with the 17" based on the better performance, thermals, and larger battery.
-Furthermore, all my previous computers were below 14", and I wanted to try out how a larger computer would go.
-The XPS was also a 17.0" screen (as opposed to 17.3" in some gaming laptops), which wasn't _too_ much larger than the 15.6" XPS 15, so did not consider the size difference to be too drastic.
-Unfortunately I was wrong in this aspect, but it did make for a great portable desktop replacement.
+I don't game, so my primary device is a laptop, as opposed to a desktop.
+By utilising a dock, I get almost all the benefits of a desktop (good ergonomics, ports, high quality monitors, keyboard, etc), with the benefits of a laptop (battery, portability as required, etc).
+Acknowledgement regarding performance and thermals, but none of my workload is intensive enough to warrant a desktop.

 #### Laptop Docks

-Laptops however, do suffer greatly in terms of usability, but there has been a solution that has existed for many years in the business world, which was seldom used in home computer, and that is the use of laptop docks.
-Docks are essentially overgrown USB hubs, allowing display, usb, audio, and networking, to be passed through to the laptop over a single connector, along with charging the laptop.
-However, up to this point, most of them were clunky ones based on massive connectors on the bottom of laptops, but notable was the development of Thunderbolt 3 enabled a much easier solution over a single cable.

-I won't go on too much about the benefit of docks, but essentially _I_ find them to be an excellent solution to the problems of using a laptop as a desktop replacement.
-To replace my desktop _and_ laptop with the XPS 17, I bought an old Dell WD15 dock, allowing all my previous peripherals (keyboard, mouse, 2 displays, networking, etc) to work on the new machine.
-This worked for the longest time, but I eventually updated to a WD19TB dock, enabling higher bandwidth throughout and PCIe passthrough, but otherwise keeping most of the functionality the same.

-The purchase of a WD19TB and it's ability for PCIe passthrough also led to the purchase of an eGPU enclosure, specifically a Gigabyte Aorus Gaming Box (GTX 1070).
-I didn't really need this compute capability, but the ability to break out Thunderbolt 3's PCIe into a full sized PCIe for PCIe cards would be great.
-I have some SAS drives (SAS vs SATA interface), which requires a PCIe card (LSI 9211-8i) to interface with them.
-An eGPU enclosure would be perfect for this application.
+Laptop docks are amazing and I highly recommend them for most people, due to the benefits available outlined above.
+[This love letter](https://www.youtube.com/watch?v=Pc31L3zJiaU) from Technology Connections outlines them well, and match my priorities.

+The dock of choice for me is the Dell WD19TB, which has the added benefit of downstream Thunderbolt devices as supported with an additional USB C/TB3 port.

 # Buying a New Laptop

-The portability issues with the XPS, along with a scholarship opportunity from my studies, aligned in such a way that I decided to refresh my laptop.
+The portability (or lack thereof) with the XPS 17 that I was taking issue with, along with a scholarship opportunity from my studies, aligned in such a way that I decided to refresh my laptop.
 The continual progress of technology allowed a newer, lower power and more portable computer, to be almost double the performance of the XPS in CPU (with GPU remaining about the same).
 Having used the XPS laptop for a while now, I had the following requirements for the new laptop:

  - AMD (performance per watt, Win10 compatibility)
  - 16:10 screen